Faithful-First Reasoning, Planning, and Acting for Multimodal LLMs: Introduction

+\paragraph{Contribution.} This motivates the \emph{Faithful-First Reasoning, Planning, and Acting (RPA)} framework, which operationalizes the principle as a design constraint, enforcing faithfulness throughout multimodal reasoning.
+Within this framework, we make the following contributions:

-\paragraph{Contribution.} Our main contributions are: \begin{itemize} \item We introduce \textbf{FaithEval}, a general perceptual faithfulness evaluation pipeline that extracts claimed objects from each reasoning step and verifies their existence at both local and global levels through preference polling and visual grounding.
-For every step, FaithEval computes a step-level faithfulness score ($F_{\text{step},t}$) and aggregates them into a chain-level score ($F_{\text{chain}}$), providing a quantitative measure throughout the reasoning process. \item We propose \textbf{FaithAct}, a faithfulness-first planning and acting framework that enforces evidential grounding at each reasoning step through two sequential phases: (1) \textbf{Verification}, which performs object extraction and quantifies chain-level faithfulness ($F_{\text{chain}}$), and (2) \textbf{Action} based on a pre-defined faithfulness threshold.
-The framework is realized via a general, lightweight, and extensible interface composed of callable functions: \texttt{Poll()}, \texttt{Ground()}, \texttt{Select()}, \texttt{Abstain()}, and \texttt{Count()}.
+$\bullet$ We introduce \textsc{FaithEvi}, an evidence-based perceptual faithfulness evaluation pipeline via evidence that extracts claimed objects from each reasoning step and verifies their existence at both local and global levels through preference polling and visual grounding.
+It assigns a step-level faithfulness score ($F_{\text{step},t}$) to each reasoning step and aggregates them into a chain-level score ($F_{\text{chain}}$), providing a general quantitative measure of perceptual faithfulness with respect to the input evidence.

+$\bullet$ We propose \textsc{FaithAct}, a faithful-first planning and acting mechanism that enforces evidential grounding during inference.
+It operates through two sequential phases: (1) \emph{Planning}, which leverages \textsc{FaithEvi} signals to assess the current chain's faithfulness ($F_{\emph{chain}}$) and determine admissible next steps; and (2) \emph{Acting}, which executes faithfulness-aware actions subject to dynamic thresholds.
+The mechanism is realized via a lightweight, extensible interface of callable functions.